Surely by now you’ve at least heard of a microsite, but are you really aware of what a microsite is and the purpose it/they serve?

 A microsite is a website, or small series of websites, that delivers content that is more focused on a specific topic than your regular web pages.
 A microsite can do any number of things but is most often used to target a specific audience with a defined call to action.
 For instance, a microsite can be used during a special campaign to promote a product, a limited-time offer or sale, or an upcoming event, and more.
 Access to the site will be sent to a very specific set of people, with a singular intended outcome.

-Microsites are typically separate entities from your brand and main site, having their own domain, while others may be a subdomain of your main site.
+Microsites are typically separate entities from your brand and parent site, having their own domain and design, while others may be a subdomain of your primary website.

 No one can seem to agree on what the first microsite actually was, but it appears they originated somewhere around 1999 as marketing departments began to crave more control over their organization’s online presence.
-Microsites quickly became more popular and are used widely as an online marketing tool in both marketing and sales departments at organizations worldwide.
+Microsites quickly became more popular and are used widely as an online marketing tool in not only marketing but also sales departments at organizations worldwide.

 Why Do I Need A Microsite If I Already Have A Website?

 It’s totally understandable if you’ve become attached to, and are a bit defensive of, your main website.
 It might get the amount of traffic you’re happy with, and surely took you and your coworkers a lot of thought and time to get it just right, but you really don’t need to worry about your microsite having any negative effect on your main pages.
 In fact, it can have quite the opposite effect and can help to boost traffic to your main site.

 That’s because microsites are generally stand-alone pages that are separate from your parent site.
 The URL can tie into your main site in some way or be a subdomain, or can be completely focused toward the specific sale or event.
 The latter option, however, is more temporary, meaning you may end up with a dead link if it is only used one time.
 For this reason, evergreen microsites are highly recommended, giving you lasting life out of your page.